andrewsteinmeyer/PrettyForm/README.md

 # Request

 This was a rewrite of an estimate request form.
-The original form was all contained in one file.
-This version was modularized.
+I broke down the form steps into modular components.